drdaemos/xc5-docs/en/basics/itemslist_in_admin_area/index.md

 ## Introduction

-**ItemsList** is a type of X-Cart widget that displays records about entities in structured format.
+**ItemsList** is a type of X-Cart widget that displays records about entities in a structured format.
 Examples of ItemsList widgets are below:

 ![]({{site.baseurl}}/attachments/8225372/8356178.png)

 ![]({{site.baseurl}}/attachments/8225372/8356179.png)

 This article will explain how to create such ItemsLists.
-For the sake of example, we will create an ItemsList of products with a price of more than $10, and this list will be sortable by price. test
+For the sake of example, we will create an ItemsList of products with a price of more than $10, and this list will be sortable by price.

 # Table of Contents